Chart Color Schemes

 Banksia Grove's residents boast exceedingly positive health performance metrics with younger cohorts in particular seeing very low prevalence of common health conditions

-Younger cohorts particularly have a low prevalence of common health conditions.
-Approximately 54% (~7,239 people) of the total population has private health cover.
-Mental health issues and asthma are the most prevalent medical conditions, affecting 8.8 and 7.8% of residents respectively.
-About 76.4% of residents report being completely free from medical ailments, compared to 73.0% in Greater Perth.
-Banksia Grove has a lower proportion of seniors aged 65 and over at 5.9% (789 people), compared to the 13.6% in Greater Perth.
-Health outcomes among seniors require more attention than the broader population.
+Approximately 54% (~6,796 people) have private health cover.
+Mental health issues and asthma are most prevalent at 8.8 and 7.8%, respectively.
+About 76.4% report no medical ailments, compared to 73.0% in Greater Perth.
+Only 5.9% (741 people) are aged 65 and over, lower than Greater Perth's 13.6%.
+Senior health outcomes require more attention than the broader population.

 Frequently Asked Questions - Health